Reviewed by Dr Angelica L Dumapit

-However, keeping your blood pressure levels in check is
+However, keeping your blood pressure levels in check is crucial for your health, especially if they are low or high.

 In this article, you’ll learn about the different types of low blood pressure.
 We’ll also discuss what causes it, common symptoms, and ways to manage it.